kantieno/Samples/README.md

 # Samples
-These are some games and projects I have made over the years using various game engines.

 # First Game I released:
-This was my first large project.
-I learned a lot from this experience, especially about creating manageable project sizes.

-https://www.kongregate.com/games/kantieno/hidden-valley-ninja
+Hidden Valley Ninja was my first large project released commercially.
+I worked as a solo dev gaining a throough understanding of the development process from beginning to end. https://www.kongregate.com/games/kantieno/hidden-valley-ninja

 # Harvest Idle:
-This was my most recent project.
-Development is ongoing and there are plans to rebuild it in Unity and incorporate PlayFab services.

-https://www.kongregate.com/games/kantieno/harvest-idle
+Harvest Idle is an idle farming game released originally  on Kongregate as a flash game.
+In 2022 it was ported to HTML5 and re-released. https://www.kongregate.com/games/kantieno/harvest-idle

 # 48 Hour Game Jam:
-This was a game made for Ludum Dare 38, as a solo developer in 48 hours.
+"World of My Own" was created for Ludum Dare 38 as a solo developer in 48 hours. http://www.stencyl.com/game/play/36672

-http://www.stencyl.com/game/play/36672
 # Club Project:
-This is a project for Video Game Development Club that I am currently managing, made in Unity.
+For Video Game Development Club's first project I led the team in developing a 3D game using Unity. https://github.com/kantieno/VGDC_GAME

-https://github.com/kantieno/VGDC_GAME
 # Capstone Project:
-This is an Android application I am currently developing which serves as an engaging alarm clock, which is being made in Game Maker.
+For my Capstone Project I developed an android application which serves as an alarm clock that provides engaging activities upon waking. https://github.com/kantieno/AlarmClockPets

-https://github.com/kantieno/AlarmClockPets

 ![UI WIP](https://raw.githubusercontent.com/kantieno/AlarmClockPets/master/path720.png)